Leonid Govorov: Soviet Counter Offensive

 The Soviet offensive started on 14 January 1944.
 By 1 March the Leningrad, Volkhov and 2nd Baltic Fronts had driven Army Group North back up to 300 km on a 400 km front, liberating the southern Leningrad region and part of the Kalinin region.
-By that time, the reinforced Germans forces were at the "Panther Line", stretching from Narva to Pskov using Lake Pskov as a barrier, where the offensive was stopped in several heavy battles around Narva.
+By that time, the reinforced German forces were at the "Panther Line", stretching from Narva to Pskov using Lake Pskov as a barrier, where the offensive was stopped in several heavy battles around Narva.
 On 18 April the Soviet forces were ordered to the defense, a new 3rd Baltic Front was created to coordinate operations near Narva and Govorov's Leningrad Front turned attention to the north.
 In June 1944, during the Vyborg–Petrozavodsk Offensive, which led to Soviet recapture of Vyborg, Govorov was promoted to the rank of marshal of the Soviet Union.
 Later his forces recaptured the Baltic states, and in autumn 1944 his forces blocked Army Group North in what became known as Courland Pocket.
 On 27 January 1945, Govorov was awarded the title of Hero of the Soviet Union.